godotengine/godot-website/collections/_article/dev-snapshot-godot-4-3-beta-1.md

 Finally, to name a few more, we fixed `@warning_ignore` annotation issues ([GH-83037](https://github.com/godotengine/godot/pull/83037)) and adjusted some warnings ([GH-92027](https://github.com/godotengine/godot/pull/92027), [GH-90794](https://github.com/godotengine/godot/pull/90794), [GH-90756](https://github.com/godotengine/godot/pull/90756), and [GH-90442](https://github.com/godotengine/godot/pull/90442)).

+We are aware of some regressions with circular dependencies between scenes and scripts using `preload`, for which a fix is being reviewed ([GH-92326](https://github.com/godotengine/godot/pull/92326)) and should be included in 4.3 beta 2.

 ### XR

 - Godot 4.3 requires a new version of the vendor's plugin to unlock all platform specific functionality.
 - Fixed tracking issues in the native mobile interface ([GH-91305](https://github.com/godotengine/godot/pull/91305)).
 - Improvements in the core OpenXR loop ([GH-89734](https://github.com/godotengine/godot/pull/89734)), this improves tracking stability and prepares XR for running render processes on a separate thread.